-The AdvanceTrac[®] system automatically turns on when the engine is started.
+The AdvanceTrac[®] with RSC system automatically turns on when the engine is started.
 However, the system does not function when the vehicle is traveling in R (Reverse) or, if equipped with four-wheel drive, in 4L (4X4 LOW).
 In R (Reverse) or in 4L (4X4 LOW), ABS and the traction enhancement feature will continue to function.

-The AdvanceTrac® button allows the driver to control the availability of the AdvanceTrac® system.
-AdvanceTrac® system status is indicated by a warning indicator light with a "sliding car" icon in the instrument cluster that will flash when the system is activated and an indicator light in the control button that will illuminate when the system is turned off.
+The AdvanceTrac[®] with RSC button allows the driver to control the availability of the AdvanceTrac[®] with RSC system.
+The RSC system status is indicated by a warning indicator light with a "sliding car" icon in the instrument cluster that will flash when the system is activated and an indicator light in the control button that will illuminate when the system is turned off.
 In vehicles with a message center, the message "ADVANCETRAC OFF" will be displayed.

-If a failure is detected in the AdvanceTrac[®] system, the warning indicator light in the instrument cluster will stay on.
+If a failure is detected in the AdvanceTrac[®] with RSC system, the warning indicator light in the instrument cluster will stay on.
 If the warning indicator light in the instrument cluster remains on while the engine is running, have the system serviced immediately.

-Pressing the button once will disable the AdvanceTrac[®] stability enhancement and the engine power reduction portion of the traction enhancement feature; the brake portion of the traction enhancement feature will still function normally.
-Pressing and holding the button for more than five seconds will disable the AdvanceTrac[®] stability enhancement and traction enhancement feature.
-If the vehicle is stuck in snow or mud or when driving in deep sand, switching off the AdvanceTrac[®] system may be beneficial so the wheels are allowed to spin.
-If your vehicle seems to lose engine power while driving in deep sand or very deep snow, switching off the AdvanceTrac[®] stability enhancement feature will restore full engine power and will enhance momentum through the obstacle.
+Pressing the button once will disable the AdvanceTrac® with RSC stability enhancement system and the engine power reduction portion of the traction enhancement feature; the brake portion of the traction enhancement feature will still function normally.
+Pressing and holding the button for more than five seconds will disable the AdvanceTrac® with RSC stability enhancement and traction enhancement feature.
+If the vehicle is stuck in snow or mud or when driving in deep sand, switching off the AdvanceTrac® with RSC system may be beneficial so the wheels are allowed to spin.
+If your vehicle seems to lose engine power while driving in deep sand or very deep snow, switching off the AdvanceTrac® with RSC stability enhancement system will restore full engine power and will enhance momentum through the obstacle.

-Some drivers may notice a slight movement of the brake pedal when the AdvanceTrac[®] performs a system self-check.
-During AdvanceTrac[®] operation you may experience the following:
+Some drivers may notice a slight movement of the brake pedal when the AdvanceTrac[®] with RSC performs a system self-check.
+During AdvanceTrac[®] with RSC system operation you may experience the following:

-- A rumble or grinding noise - A slight deceleration of the vehicle - The AdvanceTrac[®] indicator light will flash - If your foot is on the brake pedal, you will feel a vibration in the pedal. - If the driving condition is severe and your foot is not on the brake, the brake pedal will move to apply higher brake forces.
-You may also hear a whoosh of air from under the instrument panel during this severe condition
+- A rumble or grinding noise - A slight deceleration of the vehicle - The AdvanceTrac[®] with RSC indicator light will flash - If your foot is on the brake pedal, you will feel a vibration in the pedal. - If the driving condition is severe and your foot is not on the brake, the brake pedal will move to apply higher brake forces.
+You may also hear a whoosh of air from under the instrument panel during this severe condition.